Skip to content

 name status badge registry status badge packages status badge articles status badge datasets status badge

-Langeraert W, Desmet P, Van Daele T (2025). b3verse: A collection of R packages to calculate indicators from occurrence cubes. https://docs.b-cubed.eu/guides/b3verse/
+Langeraert W, Desmet P, Van Daele T (2026). b3verse: A collection of R packages to work with occurrence cubes.
+Version 1.0. https://docs.b-cubed.eu/guides/b3verse/

 b3verse logo